Physician Leadership College

 Physician leadership requires a unique set of skills and presents special challenges.
 However, many physicians today are being asked to assume leadership roles without the requisite education and preparation.
 The result is a growing number of physician executives who are seeking greater understanding of their leadership role in relation to their physician peers, administrators, as well as their organizations.

-The Physician Leadership College is designed for physicians who have had significant leadership experience and who anticipate an increasing interest and commitment within their organizations.
-While most participants will be sponsored by their organizations, some may choose to enroll independently.
+The Physician Leadership College prepares individuals for meaningful positions of influence and authority within their health care organizations.
+PLC is designed for physicians who have had significant leadership experience and who anticipate an increasing role and greater opportunity within their organizations.

 - Influential in motivating and inspiring others, managing and resolving conflicts, and working with administration